vi/websocat/doc.md

 * Scenario Executor - part of Websocat implementation that executes a Scenario.
 * CLI arguments - combination of a positional arguments (typically Specifiers) and various flags (e.g. `--binary`) and options (e.g. `--buffer-size 4096`) that affect Scenario Planner.
+* Packet = Datagram = Message - A byte buffer with associated flags.
+Correspond to one WebSocket message.
+Within WebSocket, packets can be split to chunks, but that should not affect user-visible properties.